 Beginners should not be responsible for simulations that explicitly support regulatory or financial transactions.
 However, they do have to learn somewhere, and furthermore, to learn by doing.
 The apprenticeship and responsibility structure should track that which is used in other engineering fields.
-An engineer in training may do the work, but a credentialed engineer, e.g., a PE, reviews it, stamps it, and is ultimately responsible for it.
+An engineer in training may do the work, but a credentialed engineer (i.e., a PE) reviews it, stamps it, and is ultimately responsible for it.
 A timeframe for enforcing this requirement generally should be at least five years, because the number of credentialed simulation professionals is currently small.

-Recommended Timeline: This is a long-term priority and should be completed in 5+years.
+Recommended Timeline: This is a long-term work effort and should be completed in 5+ years.